-The Department offers graduate training leading to a Master of Arts in Government and Politics.
-The Department's mission is to educate its graduate students about the institutions, theories and political processes in local, state, federal and international governments and organizations.
-The program prepares students for a wide variety of career opportunities.
-These include careers in the civil or foreign services, positions of political or administrative responsibility in the public or private sectors, careers in the field of education, or for further study as doctoral or law students.
+The 33-credit Master of Arts in Government and Politics offers graduate students comprehensive study of the institutions, theories, and political processes in local, state, federal, and international governments and organizations.
+The program prepares students for an array of opportunities in the civil or foreign services, positions of political or administrative responsibility in the public or private sectors, careers in education, or for further study as doctoral or law students.

 - International Relations (Queens or Rome campuses)

-Students pursuing a degree under either option are required to complete a comprehensive examination which tests the student’s knowledge in a field of concentration.
-To register for the exam, students must complete the Department comprehensive examination application by the posted deadline and meet with the Chair or Rome advisor.
+All students pursuing the M.A.
+Government and Politics are required to complete a comprehensive examination.
+The exam is taken during the last semester of studies and tests students’ knowledge in their concentrations.
+To register for the exam, students must complete the comprehensive exam application by the deadline posted in the Graduate Bulletin, and meet with the Chair or Rome advisor.

 Diane Heith, Ph.D.